Minor in Sustainable Cities

 |Study Abroad options 4|

 |Select three hours from either of the above lists||3|

 |Total Credit Hours||15|

-The list of courses shown above is not exhaustive.
-With permission of the Chair of the School of City and Regional Planning students may substitute one course with substantial Sustainable Cities content that is not on the above list.
-All courses previously approved by the Chair will be included on an updated list available from the website of the School of City and Regional Planning.
+The lists of courses shown above are not exhaustive.
+With permission of the Chair of the School of City and Regional Planning students may substitute one course with substantial Sustainable Cities content that is not on the above lists.
+All courses previously approved by the Chair will be included on an updated list of Chair Approved Courses available from the website of the School of City and Regional Planning.

 - A maximum of 3 credit hours of transfer credit may be used to satisfy the course requirements for a minor.
 This includes courses taken at another institution or credit earned through the AP or IB program, assuming the scores meet Georgia Tech minimum standards.